 - 2 cups baby spinach leaves

-Preheat oven to 400°F. When hot, place a baking tray in the oven to heat.
-Peel sweet potatoes and cut into rounds 1/2 inch thick.
-If potatoes are large, slice into half circles.
-In a medium bowl, toss with 1 1/2 teaspoons of olive oil, sprinkle lightly with salt and pepper.
-Remove hot tray from oven using oven mitts, arrange sweet potatoes so they don't touch each other and return to the oven.
-Roast for 15 - 20 minutes or until tender, turning over half way through roasting time.
+- Preheat oven to 400°F. When hot, place a baking tray in the oven to heat.
+Peel sweet potatoes and cut into rounds ½ inch thick.
+If potatoes are large, slice into half circles or even quarter circles.
+In a medium bowl, toss with 1 ½ teaspoons of olive oil, sprinkle lightly with salt and pepper.
+Remove the hot tray from the oven using oven mitts and arrange the sweet potatoes so they don't touch each other.
+Return the baking sheet to the oven.
+Roast for 20 - 25 minutes or until tender, turning over half way through roasting time.
 For crispy edges, place under the broiler for 2 - 3 minutes, watching carefully.

 - Cook two strips of bacon in a skillet, or bake them in the oven alongside the sweet potatoes.
 When almost crisp, remove from oven and drain on paper towels.

 - Toast walnuts in a small skillet for 4 - 5 minutes, just until they become fragrant.
 Toss with 1 ½ teaspoons pure maple syrup.
 Let cool on a sheet of parchment paper and break apart when cool.